-Yes, you may import data using the previous server’s backup path. allows you to roll back a Carbonio installation to its most recent working state on your previous server.
+In fact, you may use the previous server’s backup path as the import path. allows you to roll back a Carbonio installation to its most recent working state on your previous server.

 To recover Carbonio to a certain condition recorded in a backup, there are two equal methods:

-- A generic one that may be utilised
+- a universal one that may be utilised

-- A VM-based that use the snapshot function of the hypervisor
+- a virtual machine that use the snapshot function of the hypervisor

 These steps must be followed in order to complete the recovery process.
 It is difficult to estimate in advance how long it will take to properly finish the recovery given the amount and kind of objects involved.